imvikramjagtap/blogCode/README.md

-This ais a Code of both Frontend and backend of my Blog app, just witch between branches to too it
+This is a Code of both Frontend and backend of my Blog app, just witch between branches to too it